CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ### About CLOUD&HEAT

 - Build energy efficient data centers
-- Operate public and private cloud infrastructure based on OpenStack
+- Operate public and private cloud infrastructures based on OpenStack
 - Develop security extensions for OpenStack

 Note:

+- Technology to use the heat produced by servers
 - Watercooled servers
 - Micro- and containerized data centers